geozi/review-app/README.md

 ![Demo App](https://img.shields.io/badge/demo_app-blue)

 ### About the project
-The uploaded code contains the backend implementation of a review app.
-A User logs in and, after a successful authentication, s/he can post a review that is persisted on a MongoDB database.
+This repository contains the backend implementation of my final project for the [Coding Factory](https://codingfactory.aueb.gr/) training program.
+The project is a fullstack implementation of a generic review app.
+A User can register, log in, and post a review that is persisted on MongoDB Atlas.

-### Backend Framework
+### Prerequisites

-A development goal was to create the backend using Java, thus the Spring framework was chosen.
+* Java 17 or higher,
+* A Java IDE (Intellij or Eclipse),
+* MongoDB (locally installed or on MongoDB Atlas)

 ### Dependencies

-Using the Spring Initializr (https://start.spring.io/), the following dependencies were installed:
+Using the Spring Initializr (https://start.spring.io/), the following dependencies should be installed:

 ```
 	implementation 'org.springframework.boot:spring-boot-starter-data-mongodb'